-No matter what the exfoliant -- sugar, salt, coffee grounds, rice bran -- it is mixed with some kind of massage oil to hold it together.
+No matter what the exfoliant--sugar, salt, coffee grounds, or rice bran--it is mixed with some kind of massage oil to hold it together.
 There is also something to make it smell wonderful.
 It could be essential oils that will have some kind of therapeutic effect (lavender for relaxing, citrus for uplifting) or even yummy foods that are beneficial to the skin, like hydrating honey, organic pumpkin, or maple syrup.
 Most spas buy tubs of ready-made salt or sugar scrub, while others make a point of making their own, which is always nice.

 What Happens During a Body Polish